khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 **Works with:** Numeric values, nominal values

-General approach to logistic regression
+General Approach to Logistic Regression:
 1. Collect: Any method.
 2. Prepare: Numeric values are needed for a distance calculation.
 A structured data format is best.
 3. Analyze: Any method.